12Starlight/Complete-Git-Guide/under_hood/2_objects.md

 **`Note`**:

 The `Git` repository stores files independently in it's own "file system" in the "objects" directory.
 These files are separate and independent from the files stored on your computer.

+&nbsp;

+## **Using Filenames**

+In the previous example, we used the following command then used piping to redirect and use the command to create our blob
+  * `echo 'Hello, Git' | git hash-object --stdin -w`

+Something to take notice of is that a filename was not required.
+The reason for this is that the file name is actually based on the `SHA1` hash of